BrewhouseTeam/brewhouseteam.github.io/_posts/2016-02-26-five-practices-for-robut-ruby-on-rails-applications.md

 ---
 layout: post
-title: "Five practices for robust Ruby on Rails applications"
+title: "Five Practices for Robust Ruby on Rails Applications"
 author: philippe
 date: 2016-02-26 12:00
 shared_description: A few extra keystokes here and there can make a Rails application robust.